dubrie/public/tenets.md

 Inspiration: [Harvard School of Public Health Study](http://www.hsph.harvard.edu/nutritionsource/alcohol-full-story/)

 ### Lifehacks
+Little changes to a regimented routine in an attempt to get more out of what I'm already doing.

 - Filters emails by "unsubscribe" to another folder Helps to reduce the noise of my inbox and allows me to address them as necessary.